 "Something worse … if that is even possible."

-The expression changed slightly as the red eyes narrowed with suspicion and disbelief.
+Voldemort's expression changed slightly as his red eyes narrowed with suspicion.

 "Why does it matter to you so much?
 You're … a very confusing young man."

 "You still have to ask?"

 The Dark Lord sucked in a loud breath, apparently frustrated again.